openjs-foundation/cross-project-council/GOVERNANCE.md

 ## Term for CPC Board representatives

 As per the CPC charter, the term for CPC Board representatives is 1 year.
-Due to the bootstrap process, the term for the first year will be adjusted such that the initial term for all CPC Board representatives will end June 30th, 2020.
-Subsequent terms will be for a period of 1 year ending the following June 30th.
+Due to the bootstrap process and the decision to stagger CPC representative terms by 6 months, the initial term for the [Primary CPC Director][] will end February 28, 2021 and the initial term for the [Secondary CPC Director][] will end August 31, 2020.
+Subsequent terms will be for a period of 1 year ending the last day of February for the Primary CPC Director and August 31 for the Secondary CPC Director.

+In the event that the [Tertiary CPC Director][] seat is activated and a start date is determined, the Tertiary CPC Director will then serve for a term of 1 year from that start date.

 ## Election process for Non-Impact Voting CPC members